Are Your Reasoning Models Reasoning or Guessing? A Mechanistic Analysis of Hierarchical Reasoning Models: Reasoning Modes of HRM: ``Guessing'' instead of Reasoning

 \subsection{Mean-field Analysis: Scaling Laws of Loss Curves}

-When presented with the formalization of HRM, or any recursive reasoning model, one would expect that scaling reasoning depth benefits the accuracy of the final answer.
-In other words, it is intuitive that more segments should produce better output, i.e., $L^i$ should \textit{gradually} decrease with $i$.
+When presented with the formalization of HRM, or any recursive reasoning model, one would expect that scaling reasoning depth benefits the accuracy of the output monotonically.
+In other words, intuitively $L^i$ should \textit{gradually} decrease with $i$.

-We start by pointing out that this is indeed true if we average the loss across all test samples (see Figure~\ref{average_loss}).
+We start by pointing out that this is indeed true if we average the loss across all test samples (see \cref{average_loss}).
 Also, the loss reduction rate steadily increases as training progresses.
 This observation justifies the repeated utilization of HRM segment: it does improve the latent state iteratively on average.